a2800276/gaml/README.md

         > childOfBodySiblingOfH1.gaml

-The examples above will insert the fragments named `childOfH1.gaml`, resp `childOfBodySiblingOfH1.gaml` into the resulting html at a position as suggested by their names.
+The examples above will insert the fragments named `childOfH1.gaml`, resp `childOfBodySiblingOfH1.gaml` into the resulting html at the position suggested by their names.

 To use includes, the Parser needs to be assigned a Loader so it knows